 The location of the logs for now is c:\temp\PSAPPgui

 Using the GUI

-First things first, Copy the entire content of the GUI, for now, to your SCCM Primary site.
+First things first, Download the GUI to a location of your liking.
 That should include the following files/Folders :

 - Toolkit (subfolder - holds the full PS App deployment toolkit)